Nibelung, Count of Betuwe

-As pointed out by Jongbloed (2006), although he was a count when his parents' grave was made, in 943 his own brother describes his father, but not him, as a count, and refers to the "sins of our family" of Nevelung and his father-in-law Count Regnier II.
+As pointed out by Jongbloed (2006), although he was a count when his parents' grave was made, in 943 his own brother describes his father, but not him, as a count, and refers to the "sins of our family", apparently referring to Nevelung and his father-in-law Count Regnier II.
 The so-called Regnarid family is known to have been in rebellion until in 939 and the Battle of Andernach.
 Therefore Jongbloed proposes that he died during, or soon after, that rebellion, and that he must have lost his comital title because of events connected to this.

 Concerning his approximate age, his brother Balderic was made bishop in 918, and is estimated to have been born 895-900 (Jongbloed 2006).
 Nevelung's sons must have been born in the 930s or early 940s, because his eldest son Balderic was considered young when he became a bishop in 956.